unclereeemus/ytmp/README.md

 - to sort your play history by how many times you've listened to something use `sort -nk2 "/home/$USER/Music/ytmp/played_urls" | less`

+- if you wanted to use this for videos instead of music, do a global remove of `--vid=no` and a global replace of `--ytdl-format='bestaudio'` with your preference of video and audio quality (like `--ytdl-format=bestvideo'[height<=?1080]'+bestaudio`) in the source

 - you can make a scratchpad (i recommend tdrop if your wm doesn't support them) of `ytmp E` which can be your one stop for music management (you can invoke ytmp with keybindings by using the vim config provided)

-- you can find more stuff like this in `ytmpsuite`

 # credit
 - this is a fork of the now deleted repo ifeelalright1970/ytmp with additional features and bug fixes